sfxcode/sapphire-core/src/main/paradox/index.md

 ### ScalaFX

-Sapphire depends on  [ScalaFX](http://www.scalafx.org/), A DSL for JavaFX written in Scala.
+Sapphire depends on  [ScalaFX](http://www.scalafx.org/), a DSL for JavaFX written in Scala.

 ### Dependency Injection